-Please click here to see our Impact of funding statement.
+Please click here to see our Evidencing the impact of funding statement for 2022 2023.

 At Dunholme St Chad's Church of England Primary School we pride ourselves on promoting a range of activities through the taught curriculum, extra curricular activities and visits which promote an active lifestyle.
 We support the government’s initiative to combat obesity and enjoy being active.